gwillig/Arcade-game/README.md

-# Classic Arcade Game Clone Project
+## Classic Arcade Game Clone Project
 This was the third project for the Front-End nanodegree from udacity.
 Goal of the project was to create a clone of the classic old acrad game Frogger.

-# Instructions
+## How to Play
+1. Clone or download the project

-Cloning or downloading the folder and open the index.html in a browser.
+2. Open the index.html file in a browser

-# License
+## License
 The MIT License (MIT)

 Copyright (c) 2019 Gustav Willig